URK1991/Video-level-Classification/README.md

-The use of CNN-LSTM is presented in a study currently under-review TranSLUCEnt, a transformer-based model is presented in the Internetional Ultrasonics Symposium (IUS-2024) in Taipei
+1. The use of CNN-LSTM is presented in a study currently under-review.
+2. TranSLUCEnt, a transformer-based model is presented in the International Ultrasonics Symposium (IUS-2024) in Taipei